modelscope/facechain/README.md

 # Installation

-You can also use pip and conda to build a local python environment.
+You may use pip and conda to build a local python environment.
 We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/) to manage your dependencies.
 After installation, execute the following commands:

 ```shell
 conda create -n facechain python=3.8
 conda activate facechain
 ````

-You may use the official image provided by ModelScope, so you only need to install gradio to use it:
+You may use the official docker-image provided by ModelScope:

 ```shell
 registry.cn-hangzhou.aliyuncs.com/modelscope-repo/modelscope:ubuntu20.04-cuda11.7.1-py38-torch2.0.1-tf1.15.5-1.8.0
 ```

-We also recommend to use our [notebook](https://www.modelscope.cn/my/mynotebook/preset) to train and inference.

-Clone this repository to your local:
+With this docker image, the only thing you need to install is Gradio.

+For online training an inference, you may leverage the ModelScope [notebook](https://www.modelscope.cn/my/mynotebook/) to start the process immediately.

+Clone the repo:

 ```shell
 GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/modelscope/facechain.git